baarsaw/cs361-microservice-a/README.md

 ### Endpoints Available

-1.POST
+1.POST - post a new session
-  a. post a new session
+  In this example, we post a new session with the data below to the database.
-  b. example
+  REQUEST:
   ```
     new_session = {
     "startTime": "2025-02-24T14:10:56-07:00",